mnlse/CinePic/README.md

 ### for the user

 * A movie's runtime cannot be longer than 24 hours (author doesn't think of it as necessary in the next 15 years)
-* There are three types of users:
+* There are four types of users:
     * "user" - regular user
     * "janitor" - can remove comments
     * "moderator" - modify user profiles, ban users, modify reviews